jglanz/AMD_OC_Ryzen/README.md

 ### 1. ACPI

-The first few files, those without a "-X570- prefix, are for setting up AGPM injector, and EC with other power adjustments.
+The first few files, those without a _-X570-_ prefix, are for setting up AGPM injector, and _EC_ with other power adjustments.
 The x-AmdTable are fixes found by CaseySJ to ASRock SSDT mistakes.
-Meanwhile, the -NVMe- and -AQC107 files adjust the device names and correct internal drives appearing as external icons.
-The SSDTs -BXBR and -GP13 rename the USB devices.
+Meanwhile, the _-NVMe-_ files adjust the device names and correct internal drives appearing as external icons.
+The SSDTs _-BXBR_ and _-GP13_ rename the USB devices.

-The GPU SSDT files, such as SSDT-X570-RX580-slot-1.aml, primarily provide correct re-naming of the devices (although much is provided by WEG) and nice displays of the drivers within SystemInformaion/PCI on the Mac.
+The GPU SSDT files, such as _SSDT-X570-RX580-slot-1.aml_, primarily provide correct re-naming of the devices (although much is provided by WEG) and nice displays of the drivers within SystemInformaion/PCI on the Mac.
 Two of these do adjust the functioning of the PowerTables (Vega 56 and 64).
 These SSDT GPU files do not inject AGPM; that is provided through kext files described in the next section.

-The other two NVMe files listed as GPP0-ANS3 and GPP2-ANS3 are described below in section A6.
+The other two NVMe files listed as _GPP0-ANS3_ and _GPP2-ANS3_ are described below in section A6.

-Finally, the SSDT-X570-TB3-Builtin.aml file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
+Finally, the _SSDT-X570-TB3-Builtin.aml_ file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
 While TB3 is working, it is still incomplete: the TB device must be connected before boot and there is no hot-plug capability.
 Check the discusson sites listed below for current updates.
 Hopefully, the only update required to make TB3 fully functional will be a more complete SSDT-TB file replacing the one presently being used.
-Further, testnig is being done with a PCIe Titan Ridge TB card in Slot 4 (PCIe4).
-The SSDT for this is SSDT-X570-Cr-TB3-GPP9-slot-4.aml.
-While this file is included, it is disabled within the ACPI section of the config.plist file.
+Further, testnig is being done with a PCIe Titan Ridge TB card in Slot 4 (PCIe4), which was flashed the NVM 23.
+The SSDT for this is _SSDT-X570-Cr-TB3-GPP9-slot-4.aml_.
+While this file is included, it is disabled within the ACPI section of the __config.plist__ file.
 This SSDT injects the XHC device on the PCIe card as XHC1.

+As of 3/8/20, there is discussion of _ThunderboltConfig_ significantly affecting TB performance.
+In adjusting sytem, built in TB seems to respond well to this injection (SSP1 and SSP2 are assigned to ports 3 and 4, respectively).
+Using a similar _ThunderboltConfig_ for the flashed TB3 PCIe4 card, does not yet give the same result.
+So again, TB is a work in progress.

 ### 2. Kexts

 The contents of the Kexts folder can be broken down into various groups.

 First are the AGPMInjector kexts, which were made using Pavo's [AGPMInjector](https://github.com/Pavo-IM/AGPMInjector/releases) app.
 A few variations were created by selecting different, commonly used GPUs, while keeping the SMBIOS set at iMacPro1,1.
 These different versions allow flexible selection by the user.
 The AGPMInjector kext should be paired with a similarly named SSDT-GPU file within the ACPI folder.
 That is, you use one SSDT-GPU file for your selected GPU and one AGPMInjector kext specific for that same GPU.
-These should be entered and enabled within the ACPI and Kernel sections of the config.plist file.
-Example (shown below): SSDT-X570-RX580-slot-1.aml and AGPMInjector-iMacPro1,1-RX580.kext both enabled as a pair in the config.plist file.
+These should be entered and enabled within the ACPI and Kernel sections of the __config.plist__ file.
+Example (shown below): _SSDT-X570-RX580-slot-1.aml_ and _AGPMInjector-iMacPro1,1-RX580.kext_ both enabled as a pair in the __config.plist__ file.

 SSDT-RX580:
 ![Test Image 1](Images/SSDT-RX580.jpg)